25 online classes for kids and adults during lockdown

 Let the celebs do the legwork for you after a hard day’s homeschooling!
 Britain’s Got Talent and Little Britain star and children’s author David Walliams is frequently releasing free audio stories at the moment, featuring his famous stories likes The Terrible Triplets.

 Astronauts on the International Space Station have recorded themselves reading a variety of different kinds of children’s books – and as this was a pre-coronavirus project, there’s quite the back catalogue to choose from.

-BBC Bitesize also have loads of resources, including French, Spanish, German, Italian and even Mandarin, all aimed at KS2.
+BBC Bitesize have loads of resources, including French, Spanish, German, Italian and even Mandarin, all aimed at KS2.

 Hear Say and I’m a Celeb star Myleene (who’s also a classically trained pianist) has launched free online tutorials to help pass on her musical skills to the next generation.
-The new channel is called Myleene’s Music Klass (yes very clever!) and with the help of her cute daughters presents daily classes with lessons that include how to read music and how to play your name.
+The channel is called Myleene’s Music Klass (yes very clever!) and with the help of her cute daughters she presents classes with lessons that include how to read music and how to play your name.

-Cookery classes with Jamie Oliver
+Cookery classes with The Jamie Oliver Cookery School

 Visit museums and exhibitions that you might never have been able to in real-life using Google Art & Culture – you could probably look at this all day every day and not even have scratched the surface.
 There are museums (such as the National History Museum in London) from all over the world, art (where you can zoom in) and famous landmarks and buildings.

 Here’s a sneaky trick – instead of worrying about the kids spending their days playing video games, have them build their own instead!
 To give you a helping hand, the tech whizzes at CodeCamp have made their subscriptions free, which means you can get pre-made lessons plans delivered straight to your inbox.
 Your littlies will be creating games they can download to their phones before you know it.